-TIM Works is a multi donor funded Project implemented by the ILO with contribution agreements signed with the Government of Norway (July 2008-June 2011), European Commission (December 2008-December 2010), Government of Ireland (July 2009-June 2011), Government of Australia (June 2010-June 2011).
+TIM Works is a multi donor funded Project implemented by the ILO with contribution agreements signed with the Government of Norway (July 2008-December 2010), European Commission (December 2008-December 2010), Government of Ireland (July 2009-June 2011), Government of Australia (June 2010-February 2012).
 Additional contribution from the ILO Regular Budget Supplementary Account was added to the project budget.
 An MOU was also signed in May 2010 with the Ministry of Agriculture and Fisheries and the Spanish Cooperation for implementation of road rehabilitation and maintenance activities in Liquica District within the TIM-Works framework.
-TIM Works is currently slated to end in June 2011.
-However, negotiations are underway with AusAID and Norway to further extend the Project, in the first instance until February 2012.
+TIM Works is currently slated to end in February 2012, following the approved extension by AusAID.